(Amended 5/02; Regents 3/30/11)

 - Except as part of official state duties, an official, a state employee, a member of the general assembly, or a legislative employee shall not sell, in any one occurrence, any goods or services having a value in excess of two thousand dollars to any state agency unless the sale is made pursuant to an award or contract let after public notice and competitive bidding.
 Employees with private sector employment who sells a good or service to a state agency in the excess of $2,000 after public notice and bid, is required to file a Iowa Ethics and Campaign Disclosure Form within twenty days of making the sale, the total amount of the sale, and the type of goods or services being sold.
 See Iowa Code68b.3.

-- Vendors must be reviewed and approved by the Director of Purchasing when there is a disclosure or indication of a conflict of interest.
+- Vendors must be reviewed and approved by the Chief Procurement Officer when there is a disclosure or indication of a conflict of interest.

 When a faculty or staff member is disqualified from participating in a procurement decision, the fact of the disqualification and the reason for it must be reported to others involved in the decision.
 If necessary, a substitute may take the faculty or staff member's place under procedures established by the Senior Vice President for Finance and Operations.
 Consult the Purchasing Policy and Procedure Guide for details.